1ncarnati0n/1ncarnati0n/README.md

 ## 🧑🏻‍💻 About Me

-- Now I'm looking for a new career as a data scientist and AI engineer.
+- Now I'm looking for a new career as a Data Scientist and ML, AI engineer.
 - I strive to think in terms of scientific thinking and empiricism.
 - I used to enjoy reading philosophy books.
 - I want to see the world from the shoulders of The Great giants.